mehulagg/gitlab/doc/development/experiment_guide/experimentation.md

 # Create an A/B test with `Experimentation Module`

+NOTE:
+We do not recommend using `Experimentation Module` for new experiments, but use [GLEX](gitlab_experiment.md) instead.

 ## Implement the experiment

 1. Add the experiment to the `Gitlab::Experimentation::EXPERIMENTS` hash in